 When using a federation protocol as described in SP 800-63C, Section 5 to connect the CSP and RP, special considerations apply to session management and reauthentication.
 The federation protocol communicates an authentication event between the CSP and the RP but establishes no session between them.
 Since the CSP and RP often employ separate session management technologies, there SHALL NOT be any assumption of correlation between these sessions.

-Consequently, when an RP session expires and the RP requires reauthentication, it is entirely possible that the session at the CSP has not expired and that a new assertion could be generated from this session at the CSP without reauthenticating the user.
+2026 Consequently, when an RP session expires and the RP requires reauthentication, it is entirely the protocol - specify the maximum acceptable authentication age to the CSP, and the CSP

+2028 possible that the session at the CSP has not expired and that a new assertion could be 2029 generated from this session at the CSP without reauthenticating the user.
+2030

-An RP requiring reauthentication through a federation protocol SHALL - if possible within the protocol - specify the maximum acceptable authentication age to the CSP, and the CSP SHALL reauthenticate the subscriber if they have not been authenticated within that time period.
-The CSP SHALL communicate the authentication event time to the RP to allow the RP to decide if the assertion is sufficient for reauthentication and to determine the time for the next reauthentication event.
+2031 An RP requiring reauthentication through a federation protocol SHALL - if possible within

+- 2033SHALL reauthenticate the subscriber if they have not been authenticated within that time2034period.
+The CSP SHALL communicate the authentication event time to the RP to allow the RP - to decide if the assertion is sufficient for reauthentication and to determine the time for the nextreauthentication event.

-8 Threats and Security Considerations
+Threats and Security Considerations